-- 1. High-level or conceptual data models: High-level or conceptual data models are those that provide concepts that are close to the way many users perceive data.
+1.6.3.1 High-level or conceptual data models: High-level or conceptual data models are those that provide concepts that are close to the way many users perceive data.
 This category is also known as Object based data models.
-Most of the common data models under this category are: - a.
-Entity RELATIONSHIP Model (ER Model): The ER Model is a high level conceptual data model which describes the structure of the database and the associated operations like retrieval and updation on the database.
+Most of the common data models under this category are:

+- a.
+Entity Relationship Model (ER Model): The ER Model is a high level conceptual data model which describes the structure of the database and the associated operations like retrieval and updation on the database.
 The basic concepts of ER Model include entity type, their attributes and relationships.
 It also represents certain constraints which are used on the database. - b.
 Object Oriented Model: The object oriented model is based on collection of objects, attributes and relationships which together form the static properties.
-It also consists of integrity Rules over objects and dynamic properties such as operations or rules defining new database states.
+It also consists of integrity rules over objects and dynamic properties such as operations or rules defining new database states.
 An object is a collection of data and methods.
 When different objects of same type are grouped together they form a class.
 This model is used basically for multimedia applications as well as data with complex relationships.
 The object model is represented graphically with object diagrams containing object classes.
-Classes are arranged into hierarchies sharing common structure and behavior and are associated with other classes. - c.
+Classes are arranged into hierarchies sharing common structure and behavior and are associated with other classes.

+- c.
 Semantic Data Models: These models are used to express greater interdependencies among entities of interest.
 These interdependencies enable the models to present the semantic of the data in the databases.
 This class of data models is influenced by the work done by artificial intelligence researchers.
 Semantic data models are developed to organize and represent knowledge but not data.
 This type of data models is able to express greater interdependencies among entities of interest.
 Mainframe database are increasingly adopting semantic data models.
-Mainframe database are increasingly adopting semantic data models.
 Also its growth usage is also seen in PC's.
-In coming times database management system will be partially or fully intelligent.
+In coming times database management system will be partially or fully intelligent. - d.

-d.
 Functional Data Model: The functional data model describes those aspects of a system concerned with transformations of values-functions, mappings, constraints and functional dependencies.
 The functional data model describes the computations within a system.
-It show, ls how output value in computation are derived from input values without regard for the order in which the values are computed.
+It shows how output value in computation are derived from input values without regard for the order in which the values are computed.
 It also includes constraints among values.
 It consists of multiple data flow diagrams.
-Data flow diagrams show he dependencies between values and computation of output values from input values and functions, without regard for when (or if) the functions are executed.
-Traditional computing concepts such as expression trees are examples of functions are executed.
+Data flow diagrams show the dependencies between values and computation of output values from input values and functions, without regard for when (or if) the functions are executed.
 Traditional computing concepts such as expression trees are examples of functional models, as are less traditional concepts such as spreadsheets.

 High level data models use concepts such as entities, attributes and relationships.
 An entity represents a real-world object or concept, such as an employee or a project, that is described in the database.
 An attribute represents some property of interest that further describes an entity, such as the employee's name or salary.
-A relationship among two or more entities represents am interaction among the entities.
-For example, a works-on relationship between an employee and a project.
-The object oriented data model extends the state of the object but also the actions that are associated with the object, that is, its behavior.
+A relationship among two or more entities represents an interaction among the entities.
+For example, a workson relationship between an employee and a project.
+The object oriented data model not only extends the state of the object but also the actions that are associated with the object, that is, its behavior.
 The object is said to encapsulate both state and behavior.